 Dig deeper and join me

-Want to learn more about using herbs at home for your family’s health and well being?
+Want to learn more about using herbs at home for your family’s health and well-being?
 Join me at the Herbal Academy of New England.
 The Introductory Herbal Course starts soon.
-If your ready for a bit more in depth work on herbs and human anatomy, join me in the Intermediate Herbal Course — 10 units over 10 months, to gain a strong foundation in the use of herbs, the philosophy behind the different schools of herbal practice, and how herbs interact with the human body.
-I’m loving the course and I’m sure you’ll really get a lot out it, too.
+If you’re ready for a bit more in-depth work on herbs and human anatomy, join me in the Intermediate Herbal Course — 10 units over 10 months, to gain a strong foundation in the use of herbs, the philosophy behind the different schools of herbal practice, and how herbs interact with the human body.
+I’m loving the course and I’m sure you’ll really get a lot out of it, too.

 Annies Remedies: http://www.anniesremedy.com/herb_detail348.php